Dirk Van der Hoff: Early years in South Africa

 After Lauts had helped Van der Hoff to find passage money to Cape Town, he and his wife reached their destination in November 1852.
 He was welcomed by J. J. H. Smuts, editor of De Zuid-Afrikaan, who was his host during the greater part of his stay at the Cape.
 He was admitted to the church, though he refused to take an oath of allegiance to British authorities.
 While waiting for passage to the Transvaal, he held services in the Groote Kerk, Cape Town, in Wynberg, and in the Lutheran church.

 In April 1853 Van der Hoff, his wife and newborn daughter left for the Transvaal via Natal.
 In Natal Van der Hoff preached at Pietermaritzburg and Ladysmith and also received an invitation to become the minister of New Germany.
 In May 1853, he arrived at Potchefstroom.
 He was thus the first minister of religion in the Transvaal.

-Van der Hoff faced challenges in this role.
-The fact that the Transvaal community was completely unorganized and split into groups without any regular public authority, while communications were primitive, complicated his work enormously.
-Yet he approached his task with assurance and awareness of the importance of his calling.
+The disorganization and division of the Transvaal community without any regular public authority and only primitive communications, complicated his work enormously.

-As regards the relation of the Transvaal church to the authority in Cape Town, Van der Hoff initially advocated this affiliation of the independent Transvaal congregations with the Cape N.G.
+With regards to the relation of the Transvaal church to the authority in Cape Town, Van der Hoff initially advocated this affiliation of the independent Transvaal congregations with the Cape N.G.
 Kerk.
 Nevertheless he did identify himself with the struggle for an independent church in the Transvaal Republic.
 The General Synod recognized Van der H. as legitimately ordained with the whole of the Transvaal as his field.